mghrear/Electron-Direction-Fitter/README.md

 # Electron-Direction-Fitter
 A convolutional neural network for determining the initial direction of a electron recoil

+## 2D
-The 2D folder uses projected tracks
+The 2D folder uses projected tracks and a 2DCNN implemented via keras